 - Be responsive and adaptable in addressing the barriers experienced by people due to various disabilities, including physical, sensory, cognitive and psychiatric disabilities.

 - Be responsive to addressing the barriers experienced by the families and carers of people with disability.

-- Ensure that all policies and practices governing departmental facilities and services are consistent with the WA Police policy on access and inclusion.
+- Ensure that all policies and practices governing departmental facilities and services are consistent with the WA Police Force policy on access and inclusion.

-Although not formally recognised under the Criminal Investigation Act 2006, WA Police understand that hate based crime against people with disability may significantly impact upon the victim, the victims family or social network as well as the community as a whole.
+Although not formally recognised under the Criminal Investigation Act 2006, the WA Police Force understand that hate based crime against people with disability may significantly impact upon the victim, the victims family or social network as well as the community as a whole.

-WA Police engages on a regular basis with key community groups and venues that provide services to people with disability.
+The WA Police Force engages on a regular basis with key community groups and venues that provide services to people with disability.
 The purpose of this is to develop and maintain relationships between police and these groups as well as inform and advise one another on issues related to policing and justice which can then be shared with the community.

 - Fear of their disability being used against them

 - Fear of not being believed